img2vid/DistractionFreeReader/README.md

 ## Dependencies

 This reader uses [PyMuPDF](https://pymupdf.readthedocs.io/) (imported as `fitz`) to render PDF pages.
-If you encounter an error such as `ImportError: DLL load failed while importing _extra`, install the library for your Python environment:
+If you encounter a message like `DLL load failed while importing _extra`, the native components of PyMuPDF are missing.
+Reinstall the package and ensure the Microsoft Visual C++ redistributable is available:

 ```
-pip install pymupdf
+pip install --upgrade pymupdf
 ```

-Ensure the package matches your Python version and architecture.
+Both your Python interpreter and PyMuPDF must be either 32-bit or 64-bit.